Vital Signs (band): Breakthrough era (1989–1991)

 The success of their first single made Vital Signs much more popular, and they were soon discovered by famous PTV music producer and film director Shoaib Mansoor at the local concert, who was impressed with Vital Signs' "Do Pal Ka Jeevan" single.
 The next day, Mansoor called the band and asked them to do a national song which would go on-air all over the country.
 Written by Shoaib Mansoor and composed by Hyatt, the song which was named "Dil Dil Pakistan" became successful, surprising Hyatt.
 It was released in the summer of 1987 as a video directed by Shoaib Mansoor, in which the Vital Signs are shown singing the song over what looked like the lush hills of Islamabad.
 It was an instant hit and later was voted as the third most popular song of all time by BBC World.
 However, the allure of instant success and the amount of interest Shoaib was ready to invest in the band kept Rohail and Shahzad going and convinced Junaid to hang around for at least the recording of their first album.
 The band lead guitarist, Nusrat Hussain, left the band and suggested Rohail Hyatt to bring Salman Ahmad as his replacement.

 Inspired by a song in Rush's album Moving Pictures, Nusrat Hussain initially composed music for the guitar in the song, but was rejected by Shoaib Mansoor at the first draft as he wanted it to be catchier.
 Nusrat gave it another go and came up with an intro that was appreciated by the other members.
 Encouraged by it, especially by Junaid Jamshed, they provided their own inputs and ideas until they completed the tune, Shoaib approved it, and Hyatt composed the music and recorded it.

-Shoaib's clout got EMI Pakistan studio interested in helping the band record their debut album.
-This saw Rohail, Junaid and Shahzad traveling to Karachi.
-The album was recorded at EMI's studio, but almost all of it was written and composed at Salman Ahmad's residence where the band had been lodged.
+EMI Pakistan studion expressed interest in helping the band record their debut album.
+Rohail, Junaid and Shahzad traveled to Karachi to record at EMI's studio, but almost all of it was written and composed at Salman Ahmad's residence where the band had been lodged.
 Shoaib did all the lyrics while Junaid and Rohail composed the songs.